metamoof/digitalgarden/src/site/notes/Blog/Trying to use ChatGPT to research an article.md

 ---

-(This article is still being written, check later for update information!)
+(Live(ish) Blogging!
+This article is still being written, check later for update information!)

 So, today [I tooted](https://mas.to/@moof/109493421824493330) about [some](https://vm.tiktok.com/ZMFgqSUwC/) [videos](https://vm.tiktok.com/ZMFgqSttt/) by Riley Brown on tiktok of all places on how to use #ChatGPT and #Obsidian as a way to kick off research.